SquarePlayn/Rainmeter-CLWO-toolkit/README.md

 After you have edited and saved the settings-file, the Update button should be pressed to update the colors.<br>
 <br>
 <b>Shoutbox:</b><br>
-First note: the shoutbox skin is a work in progress.<br>
+First note: the shoutbox skin is functional, but it is still a 'work in progress'.<br>
 It currently shows the last 8 messages sent in the shoutbox.<br>
 The messaged do not include private shouts.<br>
 When you hover over the shoutbox, it expands to the right, allowing you to read long messages that don't fit in the default size.<br>